Pinball Loss Minimization for One-bit Compressive Sensing: Convex Models and Algorithms: Review on 1bit-CS Models

-for which {binary iterative hard thresholding with a one-sided $\ell_2$-norm} ({BIHT-$\ell_2$}, \cite{jacques2013robust}) is proposed.
-Modifications of BIHT/BIHT-$\ell_2$ for sign flips are proposed by~\cite{yan2012robust} to improve their robustness to sign flips.
-However, this modification can not improve their robustness to sign changes because of noise in the measuring process.
-There are several ways to deal with sign changes because of noise, e.g., \cite{bahmani2013robust} uses maximum likelihood estimation; \cite{Fang2014201} uses a logistic function.
+where $K$ is the number of non-zero components in the true signal.
+Then \emph{Binary Iterative Hard Thresholding with a one-sided $\ell_1$-norm} (BIHT) is proposed to solve it approximately.
+Modifications of BIHT for sign flips are designed in~\cite{yan2012robust} to improve its robustness to sign flips.
+There are also several ways to deal with sign changes because of noise:~\cite{bahmani2013robust} uses maximum likelihood estimation;~\cite{Fang2014201} uses a logistic function;~\cite{dai2014noisy} uses a robust one-sided $\ell_0$ penalty.

-Note that both problems~\eqref{BIHT1} and~\eqref{BIHT2} are non-convex, and the algorithms BIHT/BIHT-$\ell_2$ only approximately solve the problems.
-The convex model for robust 1bit-CS using the linear loss proposed in~\cite{plan2013robust} is:

-where $s$ is a given positive constant.
-The unit sphere constraint $\|\vx\|_{2} = 1$ is relaxed to the unit ball constraint $\|\vx\|_2\leq 1$, and the sparsity constraint $\|\vx\|_0\leq K$ is replaced by the $\ell_1$ constraint $\|\vx\|_1\leq s$.
-Moreover, the one-sided $\ell_1$-norm is replaced by a linear loss to avoid the trivial zero solution, and minimizing the linear loss can be explained as maximizing the correlation between $y_i$ and $\vu_i^T \vx$.
-One can equivalently put the $\ell_1$-norm in the objective function instead of in the constraint.
-The corresponding problem is given by \cite{zhang2014efficient}:
+Note problem~\eqref{BIHT1} is non-convex, and BIHT only approximately solves it.
+To get a convex model, the unit sphere constraint $\|\vx\|_{2} = 1$ is relaxed to the unit ball constraint $\|\vx\|_2\leq 1$, and the sparsity constraint $\|\vx\|_0 = K$ is replaced by an $\ell_1$ constraint $\|\vx\|_1\leq s$.
+Moreover, the one-sided $\ell_1$ loss is replaced by a linear loss to avoid the trivial zero solution, and minimizing the linear loss can be explained as maximizing the correlation between $y_i$ and $\vu_i^\top \vx$.
+With those modifications,~\cite{plan2013robust} gives the following convex model for robust 1bit-CS: